 In this tutorial, you will learn how to correctly register custom routes within Umbraco 8.
-Pre 8 Umbraco used the standard .NET approach to route handling.
-Within the global.ascx register a Route handler, then somewhere in your codebase, usually 'App_Start' create a RouteConfig.cs that contained a list of custom routes.
+It is also possible to create your own custom routes.
+Pre 8 Umbraco used the standard .NET approach to route handling was done within the global.ascx.
+First, you would register a custom Route handler.
+Next, somewhere in your codebase, usually 'App_Start' create a RouteConfig.cs that contained a list of custom routes.
 As of Umbraco 8, this is no longer the recommended approach.

 In Umbraco V8 the concept of components was introduced.
 Components are the new way how you can hook into the Umbraco request pipeline to run some custom code, like adding custom routes.
 The focus of this article is writing a component specifically for routing rather than an introduction to components.
 If you need to register an MVC controller, or you need to do something non-Umbraco with your routes, then read on.

 Registering and creating a new component within Umbraco is very easy.
 First, you will need to create a class to register the component, this looks like this: